-- 9. Although the Commission is unaware of any instances in which a.k.a.
-Brands took action to enforce these provisions or in which the affected employees declined to speak with the Commission staff about potential violations of securities laws, these provisions created impediments to participation in the Commission's whistleblower program by requiring former employees to forego either their right to file a complaint with the Commission staff or the financial award they might receive for doing so. - 10.
-Through the conduct described above, a.k.a.
-Brands violated Exchange Act Rule 21F-17(a), which prohibits any person from taking any action to impede an individual from communicating directly with the Commission staff about a possible securities law violation.
+9. Although the Commission is unaware of any instances in which IDEX took action to enforce the award-waiver provisions or in which the affected employees declined to speak with the Commission staff about potential violations of securities laws, these provisions created impediments to participation in the Commission's whistleblower program by having the employees forego the critically important financial incentives that are intended to encourage persons to communicate directly with the Commission staff about possible securities law violations.
+Such restrictions on accepting financial awards for providing information regarding possible securities law violations to the Commission undermine the purpose of Section 21F and Rule 21F-17(a), which is to "encourag[e] individuals to report to the Commission," Adopting Release at p.
+201, and violate Rule 21F-17(a) by impeding individuals from communicating directly with the Commission staff about possible securities law violations.

+10. Through the conduct described above, IDEX violated Exchange Act Rule 21F-17(a), which prohibits any person from taking any action to impede an individual from communicating directly with the Commission staff about a possible securities law violation.